Port Perry History December 3, 2025

 Each office is independently owned and operated

-Housing Market Report for February 2025
+Housing Market Report for September 2025

-Here is the Region of Durham Housing February 2025 report (all housing types), with reports from the Canadian Real Estate Association, and Toronto Regional Real Estate Board included.
+Here is the Region of Durham Housing September 2025 report (all housing types), with reports from the Canadian Real Estate Association, and Toronto Regional Real Estate Board included.

 This housing report for Durham Region includes the number of new listings, average list price, number of properties sold, average selling price, average days on market and average asking price to selling price ratio for all property types within the Region of Durham.